1How to chose your surgeons?

 2Does breast surgery increase the risk of breast cancer?

 No, breast surgery never increases the risk of breast cancer.
 It is, nonetheless, essential to undertake imaging tests of the breasts (mammography, echography, etc.) prior to any cosmetic surgery.
-These tests will serve as a reference for future check-ups.
+These tests will serve as a reference in case of for future check-ups.

 3Will I be able to breastfeed after breast surgery?

-Yes, the surgeon leaves the mammary ducts in place.
-Breastfeeding is therefore possible.
+Yes, the surgeon leaves mammary ducts unimpaired.
+Breastfeeding is thus possible.

 4Can I use another person’s fat for my lipofilling?

-No, when you attempt to transplant another person’s fat in your body, in most cases your immune system will recognize the new fat as foreign and try to reject it, causing illness and injury.
+No, this will result in an immune reaction.
+When you receive a transplant with another person’s fat, your immune system will recognize the new organ as foreign and will try to reject it.

 5Who will remove my stitches?

-Stitches are generally made up of absorbable, dissolvable material.
-However, if the removal of stiches is necessary, a nurse will conduct the procedure.
+Stitches are generally made up of absorbable suture material.
+However, if the removal of stiches is needed, a nurse will take care of it.

 7Should I fast prior to the surgery?